 The number of employees randomly selected for testing during a twelve (12) month period shall equal an annual rate of not more than 50% of the total number of bargaining unit members subject to testing.
-If the percentage rate for random drug and/or alcohol testing provided for in Chapter 705 of the City Administrative Policies and Procedures Manual is reduced during the term of this collective bargaining agreement, the percentage rate for random drug and/or alcohol testing be amended in like manner.
+If the percentage rate for random drug and/or alcohol testing provided for in Chapter 705 of the City Administrative Policies and Procedures Manual is reduced during the term of this collective bargaining agreement, the percentage rate for random drug and/or alcohol testing provided testing provided for in this Article 24.6 shall be amended in like manner.